 Other Support: In the event that pending other support is funded which overlaps with or reduces your effort on this CFAR project, you must notify the CFAR Program Manager.
 Your funding status will be reviewed and if it is determined that you are unable to meet the specific aims of your CFAR proposal, the CFAR award will be revoked.

-After completing all pre-submission requirements, submit the following in one PDF (preferred) or MS Word file by 9:00 a.m.
-PDT July 15, 2013 to https://depts.washington.edu/cfar/find-funding/new-investigator-awards/submission-form .
+After completing all pre-submission requirements, submit the following in one PDF (preferred) or MS Word file by 5:00 p.m.
+PDT on August 18th, 2016 to https://depts.washington.edu/cfar/find-funding/new-investigator-awards/submission-form .
 Please note that there are several questions on the submission form that you will need to answer in order to submit your application.
 They are listed below the proposal information so that you can prepare your answers ahead of time.

 The full proposal will be on PHS 398 forms and should follow a modified NIH investigator initiated grant application (R01) format (For more resources see: http://www.niaid.nih.gov/ncn/grants/app/default.htm ) with the modifications listed below).
 The Research Plan (Specific Aims through Approach) is limited to 4 pages (Bibliography and References Cited sections do not count toward the page limit).
 No appendices are allowed.
 Do not submit Targeted/Planned Enrollment Tables.
 Submit a detailed budget, not a modular budget.